shangmacun/homebrew-remote-peer/README.md

 ### Parameters to be altered

-In `values.sh`, change/alter the following as necessary:
+In `values.sh`, change/alter the following as necessary.
+You might want to download **Connection Profile** to assist in filling up some of the parameters

 * `REMOTE_PEER_NAME` - Self explanatory
 * `CA_USERNAME` - The username of the remote peer registered in the Org's CA